lu-min/mini-program-demo-williamsburg/README.md

    ![image](http://portland.csis.u-tokyo.ac.jp/images/miniprogram/wechat-miniprogram-preview-map-s.jpg)

 ## How to partly import the resources or code files into an existing project
 There is no explict button or menu item to import files.
-Instead, you can directly copy the files or folders in to the project folder in the hard disk.
+Instead, you can **directly copy the files or folders** in to the project folder in the hard disk.
 The files or folders will be displayed in the file tree of the developer's tool.

-If you manually imported (copied) files of a page, do not forget to include the path of the page in "app.json" as follows:
+If you manually imported (copied) files of a page, do not forget to include the path of the page in "app.json" as the following example:
 ``` json
 "pages": [
     "pages/index/index",